MadDinosaur/ISEP-RCOMP/doc/sprint2/1191507/README.md

 Despite the number of end devices that building 1 is equipped to support, in order to keep the simulation concise and easy to read, each room that has outlets is represented by only one end device (PC).

+In this sprint, redundancy up to HC was implemented.
+This is an improvement on the previous sprint, since it was not included in the stuctured cabling project for building 1.

 The number of ports in each switch are not representative of the number of ports on the physical equipment considered in the structured cabling project from sprint 1.
 Each switch has only the sufficient number of ports for the simulation to be functional.

 The IP-Phone was connected to the ground floor HC since it is the closest point to the reception desk on room 10.3, where presumably a telephone line will be needed.
 The Server can be placed in the datacentre (room 11.1) and for that reason was connected to the building IC.